 Reserving a House

-To reserve a home we require a £500 non refundable fee.
-This administration fee will reserve the property for 10 weeks by the end of which we would require contracts to be exchanged.
+To reserve a home we require a £500 non-refundable fee.
+This administration fee will reserve the property for 6 weeks by the end of which we would require contracts to be exchanged.
+We offer a 14 day cooling off period where the reservation fee can be refunded.

 If you wish to reserve a property on one of our developments you will need to have a mortgage in principle.
 This provides assurance that you are financially qualified to proceed.
 Once reserved, you will need to acquire a full mortgage offer.